oracle/weblogic-deploy-tooling/documentation/2.0/content/rcuinfo.md

 `tns alias` - the network service name.
 This can be found in the `tnsnames.ora` file inside the database wallet.
 The alias is on the left side of the equal sign.

 ```text
 xxxx = (DESCRIPTION ...)
 yyyy = (DESCRIPTION ...)
 ...
 ```

-`keystore and truststore password` - the password used to generate the wallet `keystore and truststore type` - SSO or PKCS12 `keystore and truststore file` - cwallet.sso (if store type is SSO), ewallet.p12 (if store type is PKCS12)
+`keystore and truststore password` - password used to generate the wallet `keystore and truststore type` - SSO or PKCS12 `keystore and truststore file` - cwallet.sso (if store type is SSO), ewallet.p12 (if store type is PKCS12)